Monitor-Break/Additions/README.md

         TAB switch between consoles

 ### Graph
 UI graphing, allows points to be plotted on a graph that is displayed on screen.
-Graph will automatically resize to fit all points.
+Graph will resize to fit all points.

 ### Convertor
 Converts a string to any type with a constructor (no enums), implemented using recursion so use in actual builds may prove to be non-performant.
 Utilized in the console '/' command.